YogiPinem/YogiPinem/README.md

-- Hi, I’m @YogiPinem
+- Hi, I’m Yogi Immanuel Pinem
-- I’m a newbie at the programing
-- I’m currently learning C++, now i am try to learning new programing language
-- How to reach me @yogiimmanuel on instagram

 <!---
 YogiPinem/YogiPinem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.